 Phonics and Early Reading at Whitehall Primary

 At Whitehall we are driven to ensure that all our children develop as confident fluent readers.
 We place a huge emphasis in our curriculum on children being taught high quality phonics as the stepping stone into the world of reading.
-We teach phonics using Letters and Sounds as the basis for the planning of our high quality systematic phonics programme.
-Where children fall behind in their phonic or reading acquisition they receive targeted support to rapidly close the gap.

 The reading bookmark below shows the progression through the phonic phases and then onto the book banded books.

 Each phonic phase and book band has a number or colour that reflect progress in reading from early phonics through to fluent, competent reading around the age of 7 or 8.
 There are also bands beyond this but these are much broader and more about age-appropriateness than reading ability.

 Helping our children to become lifelong confident readers

 At Whitehall we believe the most important skill for each child to leave primary school with is the ability to read independently and effectively for meaning.
 We, therefore, provide a curriculum which offers a structured approach to the teaching of reading through discreet reading lessons and embedding this work within our broad and rich curriculum.

 In order for all our children to become successful confident readers, we would like to take this opportunity to remind all parents of the importance of ensuring that their child has their book bag, reading diary and book in school each day.
 Your child’s reading diary forms a vital link between school and home and enables teachers to let you know how your child is progressing with their reading.
 The diary also enables parents and carers to communicate with school and let us know that you have heard you child read.

 If your child has misplaced their reading diary please let the teacher know and we will get a replacement for your child.